Speedtronic turbine control from General Electric is one of the world’s most reliable turbine control systems. Find out more below.

 Mark I turbine control was originally released in the late 1960s.
 MKI’s averaged fifty PCBs (printed circuit boards) per control panel and offered three input loops, including a start-up, temperature, and speed loop.
 The Mark I worked on a “redundancy by association” philosophy.
 This meant while the system operated on one control, say temperature, it was backed up by the speed control.
 This gave the system a process fail-safe, although not to the same level of later, more sophisticated systems like the Mark IV.

 The Mark II improved upon the Mark I by introducing solid-state integrated circuits and a new cabinet arrangement.
-The circuitry allowed complex functions like combustion monitoring to be practical for the first time.
+The circuitry allowed the practical use of complex functions like combustion monitoring for the first time.

 Control in both the Mark I and Mark II was powered by three loops (startup/speed/temperature) where whichever parameter requiring the least amount of fuel took precedence.
 The output of this minimum value gate was described as VCE (electronic control voltage.)
 This value determined how much fuel was used.
 Sequencing in the MKI used 28 VDC relays.
 The MKII used digital logic software for sequencing.

-Interestingly, while GE designed a Mark III system, very few units were actually sold, and only for the electro-hydraulic market, none for gas turbine control.
-This control system was designed with integrated circuits and was the first of the control systems to utilize microprocessors.
+Interestingly, very few units of GE’s Mark III system were ever sold.
+The few that made it through were only for the electro-hydraulic market, none for gas turbine control.
+However, this Speedtronic turbine control system had integrated circuits and was the first of the control systems to utilize microprocessors.
 It was also the first to offer triple modular control, but only for steam turbines.
-However, it was used only on small and medium-sized turbine systems, limiting its market.
+But it was used only on small and medium-sized turbine systems, limiting its market.

 The Mark IV was the first GE turbine control system that offered triple modular redundant control for both gas and steam turbines.
-Control calculations were made digitally, an improvement over previous analog systems.
+Also, this system offered digital control calculations.
+Digital control proved an improvement over previous analog systems.
 Mark IV communications used RS-232 or RS-485 transmission between the MKIV passive client and devices.

 The Mark IV introduced a more user-friendly CRT operator interface that would display the state of logic functions and values.
 The display made it easier for operators to change values when needed, which could be done from the panel, vs. the previous method of finding the proper potentiometer on the correct board, and adjusting manually using a connected voltmeter.